EA3CV/dxspider_update/README.md

 There are two scripts to update DXSpider:

-- `update_dxspider.sh` was created to install your DXSpider while the official site is down.
+- `update_dxspider.sh` was created to update your DXSpider while the official site is down.
 - `update_dxspider_alternative.sh` was created to update your DXSpider while the official site is down.

 In addition, this project includes an **installation script (from scratch)** that installs DXSpider from the **EA3CV GitHub repository** and configures it as a **systemd** service.